Funding and resources

 Oxfordshire CAG -Community Action Groups

-Have a special projects grant which is administered by CAG project staff, if you have a CAG group in your community, you may be able to approach them and see if they can support you with a project.
+Oxfordshire CAG have a special project grant which is administered by CAG project staff.
+If you have a CAG group in your community, you may be able to approach them and see if they can support you with a project.
 They act on issues including waste, transport, food, energy, biodiversity and social justice.
 The grants that they can get are for under £500 and match funding is needed.

 B & Q Foundation